 "Bubble empowers people to create tech using their vocabulary, not the other way around," Josh explains.

 Tools like Bubble have been classified under the term "no code"or "low code," representing a movement away from text-based frameworks for web design.
-Early enterprise programs often referred to the concept as "rapid application development."

 But not all of these tools are equal.
 Some no-code tools are better for native mobile apps, some are best for landing pages and simple websites, some are tailored specifically for marketplaces with pre-made templates or machine learning models.
 Bubble, with its roots as a comprehensive visual programming language, is a more open-ended and powerful web-app creation platform, with the ability to integrate with thousands of other platforms through our API Connector.